List of Doctor Who: The Classic Series audio plays by Big Finish: Cast

 The dramas feature both former actors who portrayed the Doctor and his companions, and new continuing characters as well as elements from other spin-off media.
 The canonicity of the audio dramas, as with other Doctor Who spin-off media, is unclear.
-To date, productions have featured the Fourth (Tom Baker), Fifth (Peter Davison), Sixth (Colin Baker), Seventh (Sylvester McCoy), Eighth (Paul McGann), War (Sir John Hurt), Ninth (Christopher Eccleston) and Tenth (David Tennant) Doctors portrayed by their original actors.
-In April 2022, it was confirmed Jo Martin would reprise her role as the Fugitive Doctor in a series of audio adventures.
+To date, productions have featured the Fourth (Tom Baker), Fifth (Peter Davison), Sixth (Colin Baker), Seventh (Sylvester McCoy) and Eighth (Paul McGann) Doctors portrayed by their original actors.

-Big Finish's current licence from the BBC allows it to produce audio dramas featuring the first twelve incarnations of the Doctor and associated characters introduced into the series between 1963 and 2017.
-Although Big Finish confirmed in April 2022 that they are producing stories featuring associated characters introduced during the era of the Thirteenth Doctor (Jodie Whittaker), specifically The Fugitive Doctor (Jo Martin) and The Master (Sacha Dhawan), it is not clear whether this includes the Thirteenth Doctor herself.
+Big Finish's current licence from the BBC allows it to produce audio dramas featuring the first thirteen incarnations of the Doctor and associated characters introduced into the series between 1963 and 2022.

 Nearly all of the companions from the original series have appeared, voiced by their original actors.
 They include Susan (Carole Ann Ford), Ian Chesterton (William Russell), Vicki (Maureen O'Brien), Steven Taylor (Peter Purves), Sara Kingdom (Jean Marsh), Polly (Anneke Wills), Jamie McCrimmon (Frazer Hines), Victoria Waterfield (Deborah Watling), Zoe Heriot (Wendy Padbury), Jo Grant (Katy Manning), Brigadier Lethbridge-Stewart (Nicholas Courtney), Sergeant Benton (John Levene), Mike Yates (Richard Franklin), Leela (Louise Jameson), K9 (John Leeson), Romana I (Mary Tamm), Romana II (Lalla Ward), Adric (Matthew Waterhouse), Nyssa (Sarah Sutton), Tegan Jovanka (Janet Fielding), Vislor Turlough (Mark Strickson), Peri Brown (Nicola Bryant), Melanie Bush (Bonnie Langford) and Ace (Sophie Aldred).
-Adventures featuring revival series companions Rose Tyler (Billie Piper) and Donna Noble (Catherine Tate) have also been released.

 Several actors who played the Doctor and companions of previous Doctors have appeared in other roles, including Russell, O'Brien, Marsh, Wills, Watling, Padbury, Caroline John, Manning, Elisabeth Sladen, Leeson, Daphne Ashbrook, Tennant and Bernard Cribbins.
 Sladen also reprised Sarah Jane Smith in a spin-off series simply entitled Sarah Jane Smith.
 Sladen never appeared as Sarah alongside any incarnation of the Doctor for Big Finish; a series with Tom Baker was planned, but was never recorded due to Sladen's untimely death in April 2011.

 Initially Matthew Waterhouse declined to reprise the role of Adric so the character was recast and played by Andrew Sachs as an older version of the character.
 Waterhouse later returned to the role on an ongoing basis.